tsackton/taelgarverse/docs/gazetteer/northern-green-sea/ursk/the-silver-wolf.md

 ![Silver Wolf Inn](/taelgarverse/assets/silver-wolf-inn.webp){align="right"; width="450"}The Silver Wolf is an upscale inn and restaurant in [Zvervinka](<zvervinka.md>), primarily catering to wealthy merchants in town for the large market.
 It is known for its extensive larder and skilled chef.

+It is marked by an the sign of an ornate silver wolf, in relief, crafted by dwarven monster hunters out of solid silver.